siuusunn/ga-project-1-snake-game/README.md

 ## Code Process

-I broke down the development into five main pieces and work on them one at a time:
+I broke down the development into five main pieces and worked on them one at a time:

 1. The grid where the game operates on
 2. The apple